Founded December 2013

 See the Arcuro Medical product animation (Chinese).

-7 years’ experience as development engineer T.A.G.
-Medical Products, specialty in medical devices for sports medicine
+15 years’ experience developing medical devices; previously, design engineer and project manager, T.A.G.
+Medical Products, specializing in medical devices for sports medicine

 Director of Sports Medicine, Louis A. Weiss Memorial Hospital, Center for Athletic Medicine, Chicago, Illinois